hz-b/raypyng/docs/tutorial.rst

     sim.params=params

-The simulations files and the results will be saved in a folder called `RAYPy_simulation_` plus a name of your choice, that can be set.
+The simulations files and the results will be saved in a folder called `RAYPy_simulation_` and a name of your choice, that can be set.
 This folder will be saved, by default, in the folder where the program is executed, but it can eventually be modified

 .. code-block:: python